Cargo ship: The ancient Mediterranean

-Roman cargo ships, naves onerariae, were the backbone of the empire’s maritime supply network from the late Republic to the Imperial period.
+Roman cargo ships, naves onerariae, were the backbone of the empire's maritime supply network from the late Republic to the Imperial period.
 Broad‑hulled and relatively shallow‑draft for stability and harbour access, they were built with mortise‑and‑tenon joinery reinforced by iron and bronze fittings.
 Most carried a single large square sail on a central mast, though some larger vessels added a foremast for improved manoeuvrability.
 The largest naves frumentariae (grain ships) could exceed 50 metres in length and carry hundreds of tonnes, far surpassing the capacity of earlier Phoenician merchantmen.
-Purpose‑built variants transported grain, wine, oil, stone, and other bulk goods, ensuring the steady flow of staples from Egypt and North Africa to Rome’s urban population.
+Purpose‑built variants transported grain, wine, oil, stone, and other bulk goods, ensuring the steady flow of staples from Egypt and North Africa to Rome's urban population.

 Between the collapse of the Western Roman Empire and the rise of Venice, Mediterranean cargo ship design evolved through a series of innovations introduced by successive maritime powers.
 In the early medieval period, the Byzantine Empire refined late Roman merchant hulls, drawing on the hydrodynamic qualities of the Dromon to produce lighter, faster vessels that could carry mixed cargo and passengers more efficiently.
 From the 7th century, the Arab Caliphates introduced the axial stern‑mounted rudder, likely derived from Chinese shipbuilding, alongside wider adoption of the lateen sail and hybrid hull forms blending Mediterranean and Indian Ocean traditions.
-These advances improved manoeuvrability, expanded seasonal sailing windows, and integrated Mediterranean trade into the Indian Ocean network.
+These advances improved maneuverability, expanded seasonal sailing windows, and integrated Mediterranean trade into the Indian Ocean network.